NathanBeatheaMartinez/Stock-Change-Tracker/README.md

-# VBA-Challenge
-Northwestern Bootcamp (VBA Project)

-MODULE 02: FUNDAMENTALS OF PROGRAMMING, CONTROL FLOW, AND SCRIPTING IN VBA
+PROGRAMMING, CONTROL FLOW, AND SCRIPTING IN VBA
 ----------------------------------------------------------
 Overview
 ----------------------------------------------------------

-In this challenge, I was tasked with creating a script that loops through all the stocks of an excel worksheet for one year and outputs the following information:
+I was tasked with creating a script that loops through all the stocks of an excel worksheet for one year and outputs the following information:

 1. The ticker symbol (AAB, AAF, AAR, Etc...)